libremfg/rhize-docs/content/how-to/gql/mutate.md

 Many `add` operations support _upserting_, which _update_ or _insert_ (create).
 That is, if the object already exists, the operation will update it with the additional fields.
+If the object doesn't exist, the operation will create it.

-Besides general UX convenience, upsert is useful when data comes from multiple sources and in no guaranteed order, or when data comes from the message broker.
+Besides general UX convenience, upsert is useful when data comes from multiple sources and in no guaranteed order, like from multiple streams from the message broker.

 To enable upsert, set the `upsert:` argument to true: